Mysterious story behind the curse of Talakadu

 Mysore dhorege makkalagade hogali (Mysore kings never have children).“

-- The Mysore Royal family have not had the rightful heir to the throne since the 17th century.
+- The Mysore Royal family has faced a persistent absence of a rightful heir to the throne since the 17th century, echoing the foretelling nature of the curse.

 Closing Notes